-TORONTO (AP) — Canada's foreign minister said Thursday it's time for the Obama administration to make a decision on the controversial Keystone XL pipeline even if the answer is no.
+TORONTO (AP) -- Canada's foreign minister says it's time for the Obama administration to make a decision on the controversial Keystone XL pipeline even if the answer is no.

-Obama is expected to decide early this year on the pipeline, which is under review at the State Department.
-Some advocates fear another delay with the US mid-term elections approaching.
+President Barack Obama is expected to decide early this year on Keystone XL, which is under review at the State Department.

-TransCanada's pipeline would carry 700,000 barrels of oil a day from Alberta and the U.S. Bakken across six U.S. states to refineries in the Texas Gulf Coast.
-Republicans, the Canadian government and business and labor groups, have long urged the Obama administration to approve the pipeline as a source of much-needed jobs and a step toward North American energy independence.
+Republicans, and business and labor groups, have long urged the Obama administration to approve the pipeline as a source of much-needed U.S. jobs.
 Environmental groups have been pressuring Obama to reject the pipeline, saying it would carry "dirty oil" that contributes to global warming.
-They also worry about a spill.